jimenezcorzo/Kubernetes-The-Hard-Way-1.15.3-LXC/docs/05-Provisioning-CA-Generating-TLS-Certificates.md

 - kube-scheduler
 - kubelet
 - kube-proxy.
+\
-An also, we need to create our own CA Certificate Authority.
+Also, we need to create our own CA Certificate Authority.

 ## The process of generating a TSL certificate using openssl